Mall/SW 4th Ave and Mall/SW 5th Ave stations

-Mall/SW 4th Avenue and Mall/SW 5th Avenue were a pair of light rail stations in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
+The Mall/SW 4th Avenue and Mall/SW 5th Avenue stations were a pair of light rail stations in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
 Built into the sidewalks on Southwest Yamhill and Morrison streets between 4th and 5th avenues in downtown Portland, the west end of both stations was at the southbound street of the Portland Transit Mall.

 MAX began operating in 1986 without stations at this location to make way for the Morrison Street redevelopment project.
 The stops were infilled during the construction of Pioneer Place and opened on March 26, 1990.
 On March 1, 2020, TriMet closed the stations in an effort to speed up MAX trains in downtown.
 The Mall stations were served by the Blue and Red lines upon closing, and they had also been served by the Yellow Line from May 2004 to August 2009.

 History

 In July 1981, the Portland City Council presented the Morrison Street Project, a proposed redevelopment of three blocks in downtown Portland near the Portland Transit Mall, around the intersections of 5th and 6th avenues and Morrison and Yamhill streets.
 That November, TriMet published a conceptual design report for the Banfield Light Rail Project, which would traverse Morrison and Yamhill streets, that outlined a pair of light rail stations to serve the development.
 TriMet recommended platforms along the north end of the block southeast of the intersection of Southwest 5th Avenue and Morrison Street and along the opposite end of the same block on Yamhill Street.

 In 1983, the Portland Development Commission (PDC) hired the Rouse Company to develop the Morrison Street Project.
 The developer designed a mall and mixed-use development proposal called "Pioneer Place".
 PDC approved Rouse's design, which included a 400-room hotel, 1,025 underground parking spaces, and buildings up to 25 stories high.
 In 1985, Rouse revealed that it was encountering problems signing tenants, citing a weak market for hotels and department stores, and announced a six-month delay in construction.
 After failing to secure key tenants the following year, the developer offered a scaled-down revision of its initial proposal and further postponed construction to 1987, a year after the scheduled completion of the Banfield Light Rail Project, which by then was formally named "Metropolitan Area Express" (MAX).
 MAX thus began operating on September 5, 1986, without a stop at this location.